What do you do if you miss your mother–in–law?

 Around 12 years ago, as she was recovering from breast cancer, Marcia's memory loss and fuzzy–mindedness were diagnosed as degenerative frontotemporal lobe dementia, a condition similar to Alzheimer's and just as awful.
 Slowly, slowly ever since, she has been slipping away, surrounded by my devoted father–in–law, doting brother-in-law and kind, capable caregivers.
-She lives at home but in a sort of shadowland, warmed by blankets she once knitted with her own hands, her physical self still present but her essence long gone.
+She lives at home in a sort of shadowland, warmed by blankets she knitted with her own hands, her physical self still present but her essence long gone.
 We visit often to stroke her soft cheek and croon small, soothing songs.
 Our house is just a block and half away from where she sits, but most days it feels much further.

 I know that she labored over it as a donation in honor of my husband's bar mitzvah in the early 1980s.
 The idea of coming up with the sentient statement it deserved befuddled me, mired as I was with the details of our own son's upcoming bar mitzvah earlier this month.
 As much as I wanted to honor my MIL, I just wished she could help me stuff all those damn hospitality bags.

 But you don't say no to Carol, with her infectious Judy Garland–Mickey Rooney"Let's put on a show!" enthusiasm.
 As the exuberant director of Morningstar Cultural Arts, Carol has been organizing art shows and poetry readings and music concerts for the past 24 years, long before Savannah rose like a sunrise on the national cultural landscape.